bufbuild-ru/docs/docs/cli/index.md

 # Buf CLI

-The Buf CLI is a helpful tool for managing Protobuf schemas.
-It offers various features, including code generation, breaking change detection, linting, and formatting, to assist with Protobuf development and maintenance.
-It works with your choice of plugins and languages and gives you access to a vast library of certified plugins in the Buf Schema Registry.
+The Buf CLI is the ultimate tool for modern, fast, and efficient Protobuf API management.
+It makes crucial tasks like code generation, breaking change detection, and linting easy to configure, and integrates seamlessly with your existing workflows, so you can focus on what matters most: writing great APIs.

 ## Commands